Take these man cave ideas and transform your place into the ultimate hangout for guys!

 Literally, all I have to do is just pour the liquid soap into the bottle and attach the head of the soap dispenser on top.
 That’s it!
 You just made this one of the perfect man cave ideas for your kitchen or bar!

 These DIY man cave hooks are made from spare wrenches I had in an old toolbox.
 The secret to getting them to bend is to simply heat up the tool a bit, but be cautious when you bend the ends, though.

 8. Wood Slice Serving Board

 This wood slice serving board won’t cost you above $10, even if it looks fancy.
-Start by looking for dried and seasoned hardwood stumps.
-If you can’t find any, head to your nearest craft store and look for a basswood slice.
+Start by looking for dried and seasoned hardwood stumps, and if you can’t find any, head to your nearest craft store for a basswood slice.

 If you want to make a big coffee table for your man cave, you may need to increase the number of wood pallets on hand.
 This tutorial uses 3 pallets, but you can add or reduce these according to the size of the table you’d prefer.

 Give your books a manlier home by placing them in an industrial bookshelf.
 Begin by laying out how you want your shelf to look like on the wall.